The Anabolic Window: Both Fact & Fiction

 For Body Recomposition

-If you’re doing a recomp (aiming for simultaneous muscle growth and fat loss), you might hear of calorie cycling and carb cycling, where you eat more during the anabolic window and less on rest days.
+If you’re recomping (building muscle while losing fat), you might hear of calorie cycling and carb cycling, where you eat more during the anabolic window and less on rest days.
 That won’t make or break your results, but it’s not a bad rule of thumb.

 When you work out, you burn around 300–400 calories.
 You need to eat those calories back at some point.
 You may as well eat them during the anabolic window, ensuring you have enough nutrients available when your body is the most eager to build muscle.